biolab/orange3-educational/doc/widgets/gradientdescent.rst

 - **Coefficients**

-Logistic regression coefficient on the current step of the algorithm.
+Logistic regression coefficients on the current step of the algorithm.

 Description
 -----------